nim-lang/langserver/README.md

 # Nim Language Server

-Nim Language Server, or `nimls`, is a language server for Nim.
+Nim Language Server, or `nimlangserver`, is a language server for Nim.

 ## Installation